Updated 2020 Census Timeline

-See how you and your community can get involved with a Complete Count Committee
+Be prepared for the next census to see how you and your community can get involved with a Complete Count Committee.

 The Census is Safe and Simple

-There are only nine questions on the census.
+There were only nine questions on the census.
 They ask very basic demographic questions: who lives in the household; how they are related; their age, sex, and race; whether they own or rent their house; and their phone number.
 All personal information recorded by the U.S. Census Bureau is not shared with any other department or branch of the government under federal law.
-Data is summarized and distributed by census blocks at the smallest scale.
+The data is summarized and distributed by census blocks at the smallest scale.

 The 2020 Census at a Glance